-- .1 Performance Graded Asphalt Binder: to Section 05135. - .2 Aggregates: - .1 Coarse aggregate is aggregate retained on the 5.0 mm sieve; fine aggregate is aggregate passing the 5.0 mm sieve. - .2 Aggregate material shall be crushed stone or gravel consisting of hard, durable, angular particles, free from clay lumps cementation, organic material, frozen material and any other deleterious materials. - .3 Gradations to be within limits specified, when tested to ASTM C-136 and ASTM C-117 with sieve sizes to CAN/CGSB 8-GP-2M rather than ASTM E11. - .4 Aggregate shall be processed to meet the following requirements: - .1 Natural fines shall be pre-screened and stockpiled with not more than 10% of material retained on the 5.0 mm sieve and 100% passing the 10.0 mm sieve. - .2 Aggregate delivered to the crushing plant shall be pre-screened and shall contain not more than 5% passing the 5.0 mm sieve. - .3 Crushed aggregates shall be separated and stockpiled in accordance with the following: - .1 Coarse fraction to contain not more than 10% of material passing the 5.0 mm sieve. - .2 Fine fraction or manufactured sand to contain not more than 20% of material retained on the 5.0 mm sieve. - .5 Physical properties of aggregates to meet the requirements in Table 2.1.2.5.
+- .1 Coarse aggregate is aggregate retained on the 5.0 mm sieve; fine aggregate is aggregate passing the 5.0 mm sieve. - .2 Aggregate material shall be crushed stone or gravel consisting of hard, durable, angular particles, free from clay lumps cementation, organic material, frozen material and any other deleterious materials. - .3 Gradations to be within limits specified, when tested to ASTM C- 136 and ASTM C-117 with sieve sizes to CAN/CGSB 8-GP-2M rather than ASTM E11. - .4 Aggregate shall be processed to meet the following requirements: - .1 Natural fines shall not be used in the aggregate blend. - .2 Aggregate delivered to the crushing plant shall be pre-screened and shall contain not more than 5.0% passing the 5.0 mm sieve. - .3 Crushed aggregates shall be separated and stockpiled in accordance with the following: - .1 Coarse fraction to contain not more than 10% of material passing the 5.0 mm sieve. - 2 Fine fraction or manufactured sand to contain not more than 20% of material retained on the 5.0 mm sieve. - .4 Physical properties of aggregates to meet the requirements in Table 2.1.3.4.

-Table 2.1.2.5: Aggregate Physical Property Requirements Requirement ASTM Test Standard Tolerance Micro Deval (% Loss) Coarse Aggregate D6928 15 max.
+Table 2.1.3.4: Aggregate Physical Property Requirements

+Requirement ASTM Test Standard Tolerance Micro Deval (% Loss) Coarse Aggregate D6928 15 max.
 Micro Deval (% Loss) Fine Aggregate D7428 20 max.
 Lightweight Particles -(%) C123 1.5 max.